CONSUMER PROPOSAL IN FORT SASKATCHEWAN, ALBERTA

 With the Orderly Payment of Debt (OPD) program, the court will merge your loans and pay — in three or more years — your unsecured debt on your behalf at a 5% yearly interest rate.

-There are many ways you can restore your credit.
-Together, the advantages and disadvantages of each of your options will be reviewed.
+There are a number of ways to restore your credit.
+Together, we will review the advantages and disadvantages of each of the options available to you.